ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/projects-how-create-jobs.md

 3. To specify the job with information on other jobs, choose the **Copy Job** action, fill in the fields as necessary, and then choose the **OK** button.

 > [!NOTE]
-> If you are using time sheets with your job, you must also designate a person responsible.
+> Pokud ve svých projektech používáte pracovní výkazy, musíte také určit odpovědnou osobu.
 Tato osoba může schválit pracovní výkazy pro úlohy zaměstnance přidružené k projektu.
 For more information, see [Set Up Timesheets](projects-how-setup-time-sheets.md).

 ## Vytvoření úlohy projektu
 Klíčovou součástí vytvoření projektu je určení různých úkolů, které se v projektu vyskytují.
 You do this by adding new lines on the **Tasks** FastTab on the **Job Card** page, one task per line.
 Každý projekt musí mít alespoň jednu úlohu.